viamrobotics/docs/docs/components/sensor/ultrasonic.md

 {{% /tab %}}
 {{% /tabs %}}

-You must configure a digital interrupt as part of your [board's configuration](/components/board/#configuration) to configure this sensor.
+You must [configure a digital interrupt](/components/board/#digital-interrupts) as part of your [board's configuration](/components/board/#configuration) to configure this sensor.
-See [here](/components/board/#digital-interrupts) for instructions on how to modify the Template or Example JSON to do so.

 | Attribute | Inclusion | Description |
 | ----------- | -------------- | --------------  |